offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ### Pathfinder Kesh Iron-Route
 *Human, 52, Leader of the Iron Road Federation*

 The most influential Pathfinder of the current generation, Kesh controls more trade routes than any other individual.
 Her encyclopedic knowledge of eastern passages combines with shrewd political instincts to maintain her federation's dominance.
-She wears traditional Wanderer traveling clothes enhanced with subtle [[Architect Ruins|Architect]] devices that help navigation.
+She wears traditional Wanderer traveling clothes enhanced with subtle [Architect](Architect%20Ruins.md) devices that help navigation.

 **Public Goal**: Establish permanent Wanderer trading posts in major cities
-**Secret**: She's discovered a route to a completely intact [[Architect Ruins|Architect]] city but fears what revealing it might unleash
+**Secret**: She's discovered a route to a completely intact [Architect](Architect%20Ruins.md) city but fears what revealing it might unleash

 ### Elder Pathfinder Mirwen Thornwick
 *Half-Elf, 198, Leader of the Garden-Followers*

-Having followed the [[Walking Gardens of Yss'andra]] for over 170 years, Mirwen knows their patterns better than anyone alive.
+Having followed the [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md) for over 170 years, Mirwen knows their patterns better than anyone alive.
 Her confederation holds the secret to predicting the Gardens' movements and guards this knowledge jealously.
 Age has made her cautious about the Recent Awakening's effects on her beloved Gardens.

 **Public Goal**: Protect the Gardens from exploitation during the Awakening
 **Secret**: The Gardens have been "speaking" to her in dreams, warning of an approaching catastrophe